-AMA introduces medical education initiativeMarch 26th, 2014 in Other /
+AMA introduces medical education initiativeMarch 26, 2014 in Medicine & Health / Other

 (HealthDay)—The American Medical Association's (AMA) Accelerating Change in Education initiative is being introduced in 11 medical schools in an effort to shift the focus of education toward real-world practice and competency assessment, according to an AMA report.